Madonna dell'Archetto: History and description

 In the middle of the nineteenth century, marchese Alessandro Muti Papazzurri Savorelli decided to construct a small chapel to house the miraculous image, which until that point was still located in a narrow alley.
 The chapel, which was built in the available space at the end of the alleyway, is an example, rare in Rome, of Neo-Renaissance architecture.
 The interior was covered in precious marbles, the work of architect Virginio Vespignani.
 The cupola was frescoed by Constantino Brumidi, the same painter who executed the frescoes in the United States Capitol.
 There are also sculptures by Luigi Simonetti.
 The miraculous image of the Virgin is located above the altar.
 The church was solemnly dedicated on May 31, 1851.

-The oratory today falls within the parish boundaries of the nearby Basilica of Santi Apostoli, and is categorized as an "annexed" church.
+The oratory today falls within the parish boundaries of the nearby Basilica of Santi Apostoli.

 Inscription

 The Jesuit archaeologist Giuseppe Marchi composed the following Latin inscription, which is located on the exterior of the chapel: